futurice/power-ui/README.md

 ```

 ## Running in development mode

+If you work at Futurice with access to the private backend repository, follow the instructions below.
+Otherwise, for the general public, this repository serves only as an example of a Cycle.js frontend app.

 Clone the backend repository (http://github.com/futurice/power) and follow its instructions to run it locally in your computer.
 It is expected to run at `http://localhost:8000/api/v1/`.